 The exact demand from Asia is unknown but in recent years China has become the largest consumer of ivory products in the world (page 7).
 In 2012 Chinese wildlife trade official Meng Xianlin suggested that the “current wild population of African elephant could sustain a regular international trade in legally obtained and/or confiscated ivory and meet the Asian demand by supplying 200 tons raw ivory every year.”
 Whether this relates to the amount of ivory entering China, or China’s projected demand for ivory, is unknown.

 Based on statistical trends discerned via data from the Elephant Trade Information System (ETIS) China’s consumption of ivory has increased in close relation to strengthened consumer spending.
 Seizures of illicit ivory worldwide have exceeded 25,000 kilograms each year from 2009 through 2013 (page 10) and despite China’s own import restrictions the amount of seized ivory destined for China far exceeds the 5,000 kg (11,000 pounds) China knowingly adds to its market for sale to middle- and upper-income Chinese and wealthy tourists to Macau.
+In 2016 the amount of illicit ivory seized globally was nearly 40,000 kilograms, a new record.

 Japan and Thailand are currently the other major markets for elephant ivory.
 Japan’s online retailer Rakuten openly permits sale of elephant ivory products (page 2) and also allows advertisements of elephant products on its Japanese website.
 Environmental non-government organizations such as the Environmental Investigation Agency (EIA) reported that more than 95% of ivory products advertised in Japan were traditional seals called inkan or hanko.
 Hanko prices range from ¥3,800 to ¥800,000 or $36 to $8,000 (page 7).
 Luxury ivory products for sale in Japan include traditional instruments with ivory parts for ¥980,000 ($9,575) and ivory guitar accessories for ¥19,800 ($193).